United States v. Shi: Incident and capture of the Full Means II

-However, on March 16, 2002, the crew overpowered Shi, and imprisoned him in a storage compartment.
+On March 16, 2002, the crew overpowered Shi, and imprisoned him in a storage compartment.
 The crew then set a course for Hawaii, but did not contact FCF, apparently because none of them knew how to operate the radio.
 FCF notified the U.S. Coast Guard that its ship was missing, as the company had not heard from the ship for several days, and asked the Coast Guard to help find it.

 Five days after Shi had seized the ship, a Coast Guard cutter Kiska intercepted the ship approximately 60 miles from Hilo, Hawaii.
 Over the next two days, Shi, who was still imprisoned by the crew in the storage compartment, spoke to a Coast Guard officer and admitted to having killed the two men.
-FBI agents then boarded the ship and arrested Shi; he was arrested for violating 18 U.S.C. § 2280, which prohibits acts of violence that endanger maritime navigation.
+FBI agents then boarded the ship and arrested Shi.
+He was arrested for violating 18 U.S.C. §2280, which prohibits acts of violence that endanger maritime navigation.

 Trial and decision

 The Seychelles waived its jurisdiction.
 Instead, the United States federal government prosecuted Shi.

 Shi was charged with one count of seizing control over a ship by force resulting in death, and two counts of performing an act of violence likely to endanger the safety of the ship resulting in death.
 After a jury trial before U.S. District Judge Helen W. Gillmor of the District of Hawaii, Shi was convicted and sentenced to 36 years in prison.

-The U.S. Attorney General did not authorize a death sentence in this case, albeit this had been requested by the prosecuting attorney.
+The U.S. Attorney General did not authorize a death sentence in this case, although one had been requested by the prosecuting attorney.

 Shi appealed, challenging, among other things, the district court's jurisdiction.
-However, in 2008 the United States Court of Appeals for the Ninth Circuit, in an opinion by Judge Diarmuid F. O'Scannlain, rejected Shi's claims that he cannot be tried in the USA because piracy is subject to universal jurisdiction, and because Sec.
+In 2008 the United States Court of Appeals for the Ninth Circuit, in an opinion by Judge Diarmuid F. O'Scannlain, rejected Shi's claims that he cannot be tried in the U.S. because piracy is subject to universal jurisdiction, and because Sec.
 2280 implements the Convention for the Suppression of Unlawful Acts Against the Safety of Maritime Navigation — to which the United States is a party – which expressly provides notice that prohibited conduct may be prosecuted by any state signatory.

 As of 2025, Shi, listed as "Lei Shi" in the Federal Bureau of Prisons (BOP) register under number 88784-022, is incarcerated at FCI Yazoo City Low in Mississippi.
-He is scheduled for release on March 17, 2033.
+He is scheduled for release on July 6, 2033.